Protections for public officials

 Once the disclosure has been made, a log should be maintained of any

-detrimental action against the public official due to the complaint, including
+detrimental action against the make of the disclosure due to having made the complaint, including

 dates, conversation details and copies of relevant documents.